 Easter baskets typically end up being mostly candy or other junk food that they don’t need.
 While I am not opposed to them eating junk occasionally but they don’t need 15 pounds of candy.
 Candy is filled with empty calories and it isn’t healthy for them.
 I do give them a small amount of candy but I don’t put it in a basket or have the Easter Bunny bring it.

 We Don’t Have Room for the Junk

 I could fill an Easter basket inexpensively if I hit up the dollar store or Target’s dollar spot.
 However, it would end up being junk that ends up at the bottom of the closet or it will end up as endless clutter around the house.
 There is no reason to add more junk to my home so I would rather say no to buying Easter bakets.

 Stuffed Animals = Breeding Ground for Dust Mites

-As an allergy suffer, I realized that my kids had way too many stuffed animals.
+As an allergy sufferer, I realized that my kids had way too many stuffed animals.
 It didn’t dawn on me that having a ton of stuffed animals in the house or near my kids, was causing major health problems such as asthma and allergies.
-I ended up finding out after several doctor visits and breathing treatments that stuffed animals in their bedroom was a breeding ground for dust mites.
+I ended up finding out after several doctor visits and breathing treatments that stuffed animals in their bedroom were a breeding ground for dust mites.
 We were told to limit their collection to one or two of their favorite stuffed animals and get rid of the rest.
 So opt to skip purchasing those cute stuffed Easter bunnies.
 Don’t even get me started on the huge stuffed animals that have been making their appearance over the last year or two.
 If I get my kids a small treat, I skip stuffed animals and say no to buying Easter baskets.

 We Want to Teach our Kids That Every Holiday Doesn’t Equate to Gifts